Research Associate (PhD Student) (f/m/x)

 We kindly ask you to apply preferably via our online form to make the selection process faster and more effective.
 Of course, we also consider your written application without any disadvantages.

-Good reasons for the UKDD as an employer
+Good reasons for the Dresden University Medicine as an employer

 Attractive conditions